 The first project of its kind, the list was developed in partnership with GamePro, one of the top publications in the video game industry, reaching more than three million gamers a month.

-Lynchburg College’s gaming class is taught by Dr. Will Briggs, associate professor of computer science.
+University of Lynchburg’s gaming class is taught by Dr. Will Briggs, associate professor of computer science.
 “From the students’ perspective, the class is about making cool games,” Dr. Briggs said, “but from an educational perspective, the class focuses on 3-D graphics, sound, and user interaction.
 Even more importantly, they learn to work on large projects in teams.”

 Briggs started teaching a games class in 2001 to introduce graphics work into LC’s computer science major.
 Most of the games created are 3-D shooters.